liamirpy/Lumbar-Spine-Degenerative-Classification/README.md

 # Score Classifier Model

-For the classifier model, we plan to use the modified VGG-19 model for classification.
+For the classifier model, we plan to use the DeepScoreNet model for classification.

 Similar to the detector model, we will develop three separate models, one for each condition.
 (Note that left and right sides are treated as part of the same condition and model.)